Does Immigration Consequences Warning Bar Plea Withdrawal?

 He then pled guilty to evading a police officer and possession of MDMA, both felonies.
 The judge placed him on three years of probation with 180 days of custody, to be served in a work release program.

-Before entering his plea, Patterson signed and initialed a plea form that the Penal Code § 1016.5 advisement quoted above.
+Before entering his plea, Patterson signed and initialed a plea form with the Penal Code § 1016.5 advisement quoted above.
 Before the judge accepted his plea, the judge asked him if he understood everything on the plea form.
 Patterson said he did.

 Six months later, he filed a motion to withdraw his plea under Penal Code § 1018.
 He alleged good cause to withdraw his plea because he has lived in the U.S. on non-immigrant visas.
 He further described that the prosecutor made a “take it or leave it” offer and that Patterson’s attorney did not know what the immigration consequences would be, but that Patterson needed to speak to an immigration attorney.
 However, Patterson could not get in contact with his immigration attorney and entered into the plea bargain.

-In his motion, he alleged that had he known that the convictions would lead to his deportation, he would not have followed through with his plan to take the case to trial.
+In his motion, he alleged that had he known that the convictions would lead to his deportation, he would have followed through with his plan to take the case to trial.

 Patterson included in his motion a declaration from an immigration attorney who stated that if Patterson had consulted her before entering his plea, she would have recommended that he “absolutely not enter this disposition” and instead “attempt to enter a plea to a different disposition that would be immigration neutral, yet give the prosecution and the court equivalent convictions and sentences.”